Swiftyos/Swiftyos/README.md

 ## Projects
 ### AutoGPT
 - **GitHub Repo**: [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT)
-- Contributed significantly to the AutoGPT project, focusing on optimizing generative models with advanced natural language processing to enhance the intelligence and responsiveness of AI agents.
+- Contributed significantly to the AutoGPT project.
+AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.

 ## Published Papers
 - **GAIA: a benchmark for General AI Assistants**